-\ age of loading for creep specimens
+\ Age of loading for creep specimens

-\\ specimen designation: the letter indicates the batch and the numeral indicates the specimen within the batch r replacement specimens x radial pressure zero ( $\sigma_r = 0$ ) due to oil leak in specimen f specimen failed shortly after loading findings of a study to evaluate the effects of curing time prior to loading and the long term creep behavior of concrete subjected to sustained loads for an extended period of time.
+\\ Specimen designation: the letter indicates the batch and the numeral indicates the specimen within the batch findings of a study to evaluate the long term creep behavior of concrete subjected to sustained loads for 4.5 and 5 years.
+A previous report (Ref 9) considered the behavior after 2 and 2.5 years under load.

-\\\ specimens used in the evaluation of the effect of curing time and the long term creep behavior
+\\\ Specimens used in the evaluation of the effect of curing time and the long term creep behavior